-The deity and Rishi are the same; the metre of the 6th, 8th, 9th, and 11th stanzas is Trishtubh: of the other seven, Jagati.
+The deity and Rishi are the same; the metre of the 6th, 8th, 9th, and 11th stanzas is Trishlubh: of the other seven, Jagati.

+Varga XVII.

-- 1. Urge us not, MAGHAVAN, to this iniquity, to these iniquitous conflicts, for the limit of thy strength is not to be surpassed; thou hast shou'ed, and hast made the waters of the rivers roar; how (is it possibl) that the earth should not be filled with terror? - 2.
-Offer adoration to the wise and powerful SHAKRA; glorifying the listening INDRA, praise him who purifies both heaven and earth by his irresistible might, who is the sender of showers, and by his bounty gratifies our desires. - 3.
-Offer exhilarating praises to the great and illustrious INDRA, of whom, undaunted, the steady mind is concentrated in its own firmness; for he, who is of great renown, the giver of rain, the repeller of enemies, who is obeyed by his steeds, the showerer (of bounties), is hastening hither. - 4.
-Thou hast shaken the summit of the spacious heaven; thou hast slain Shambara by thy resolute self; thou hast hurled with exulting and determined mind the sharp and bright-rayed thunderbolt against assembled Asuras. - 5.
-Since thou, loud-shouting, hast poured the rain upon the brow of the breathing (wind), and (on the head) of the maturing and absorbing (sun), who shall prevent thee from doing to-day (as thou wilt), endowed with an unaltered and resolute mind? - 6.
-Thou hast protected Narya, Turvasha, Yadu and Turviti, of the race of Vayya; thou hast protected their chariots and horses in the unavoidable engagement; thou hast demolished the ninety-nine cities (of SHAMBARA).
+1. Urge us not, MAGHAVAN, to this iniquity, to these iniquitous conflicts, for the limit of thy strength is not to be surpassed; thou hast shouted, and hast made the waters of the rivers roar; how (is it possible) that the earth should not be filled with terror?

+2. Offer adoration to the wise and powerful S'AKRA; glorifying the listening INDRA, praise him who purifies both heaven and earth by his irresistible might, who is the sender of showers, and by his bounty gratifies our desires.

+3. Offer exhilarating praises to the great and illustrious INDRA, of whom, undaunted, the steady mind is concentrated in its own firmness, for he who is of great renown, the giver of rain, the repeller of enemies, who is obeyed by his steeds, the showerer (of bounties), is hastening hither.

+4. Thou hast shaken the summit of the spacious heaven; thou hast slain S'AMBARA by thy resolute self; thou hast hurled with exulting and determined mind the sharp and bright-rayed thunderbolt against assembled Asuras.

+5. Since thou, loud-shouting, hast poured the rain upon the brow of the breathing (wind), and

+(on the head) of the maturing and absorbing (sun), who shall prevent thee from doing to-day (as thou wilt), endowed with an unaltered and resolute mind?

+6. Thou hast protected NARYA, TURVASA, YADU, Varga XVIII. and TURVÍTI, of the race of VAYYA; thou hast protected their chariots and horsesb in the unavoidable engagement; thou hast demolished the ninetynine cities (of S'AMBARA).c

-- 7. That eminent person, the cherisher of the pious, (the institutor of the ceremony), promotes his own prosperity, who, while offering oblations to INDRA, pronounces his praise; or who, along with the offerings he presents, recites hymns (in honour of him); for him the bounteous INDRA causes the clouds to rain from heaven. - 8.
-Unequalled is his might; unequalled is his wisdom; may these drinkers of the Soma juice become equal to him by the pious act, for they, INDRA, who present to thee oblations, augment thy vast strength and thy manly vigour. - 9.
-These copious Soma juices, expressed with stones and contained in ladles, are prepared for thee; they are the beverage of INDRA: quaff them; satiate thine appetite with them; and then fix thy mind on the wealth that is to be given (to us). - 10.
-The darkness obstructed the current of the waters; the cloud was within the belly of VRITRA; but INDRA precipitated all the waters which the obstructor had concealed, in succession, down to the hollows (of the earth). - 11.
-Bestow upon us, INDRA, increasing reputation; (bestow upon us) great, augmenting, and foesubduing strength; preserve us in affluence; cherish those who are wise; and supply us with wealth from which proceed excellent progeny and food.
+7. That eminent person, the cherisher of the pious, (the institutor of the ceremony), promotes his own prosperity, who, while offering oblations to INDRA, pronounces his praise; or who, along with the offerings he presents, recites hymns (in honour of him); for him the bounteous INDRA causes the clouds to rain from heaven.

+8. Unequalled is his might; unequalled is his wisdom; may these drinkers of the Soma juice become equal to him by the pious act, for they, INDRA, who present to thee oblations, augment thy vast strength and thy manly vigour.

+9. These copious Soma juices, expressed with stones and contained in ladles, are prepared for b Ratham; etasam; the latter is a synonyme of Aśwa, in the Nighantu, but both words may also be regarded as the names of two Rishis.

+c The commentary supplies this appellation.

+&lt;sup>a Of these names, Turvasa may be the Turvasu of the Puránas, one of the sons of Yayútí, as another, Yadu, is named.
+Narya and Turvíti are unknown; the latter appears hereafter as a Rishi.
+See Súkta LXI. v.
+11.

+thee; they are the beverage of INDRA: quaff them; satiate thine appetite with them; and then fix thy mind on the wealth that is to be given (to us).

+10. The darkness obstructed the current of the waters; the cloud was within the belly of VRITRA; but INDRA precipitated all the waters which the obstructor had concealed, in succession, down to the hollows (of the earth).

+11. Bestow upon us, INDRA, increasing reputation; (bestow upon us) great, augmenting, and foesubduing strength; preserve us in affluence; cherish those who are wise; and supply us with wealth from which proceed excellent progeny and food.

+SÚKTA V. (LV.)

-Deity and Rishi as before; the metre, Jagati.
+Deity and Rishi as before : the metre, Jagatı.